Dissipative protection of a GKP qubit in a high-impedance superconducting circuit driven by a microwave frequency comb: Protection of GKP qubits by modular dissipation

-Quantitatively, we show that, under this four-dissipator dynamics, the expectation values of the infinite-energy code stabilizers converge to their steady state value at a rate $\Gamma_c \gtrsim \mathcal{A}\epsilon \eta \Gamma $ and that the oscillator energy remains bounded~\cite{supmat}, proving that the dynamics is indeed stable.
+Quantitatively, we show that, under this four-dissipator dynamics, the expectation values of the infinite-energy code stabilizers converge to their steady state value at a rate $\Gamma_c \gtrsim \mathcal{A}\epsilon \eta \Gamma $ and that the oscillator energy remains bounded (see \cref{ssec:energy_estimates}), proving that the dynamics is indeed stable.
 Note that, due to the linear approximation of hyperbolic functions we made to obtain the operators~\eqref{eq:lindissip}, the state reached by the oscillator after a few $1/\Gamma_c$ does not strictly belong to the code manifold, but consists in a statistical mixture of shifted code states.
 In terms of phase-space quasiprobability distribution, this results in broader peaks for the stabilized grid states.
 Yet, the overlap of a peak with its neighbors remains exponentially small as $\epsilon$ decreases, so that high-purity encoded states can still be prepared, and population leakage between two orthogonal logical states occurs on a timescale much longer than $1/\Gamma_c$.
-Quantitatively, we show that when $\epsilon \ll 1$, the generalized Pauli operators $\X$ and $\Z$ decay at a rate $\Gamma^0_L=\frac{4}{\pi}\mathcal{A}\epsilon \eta \Gamma e^{-\frac{4}{ \mathcal{A}\epsilon \eta}}$, while $\Y$ decays twice faster, as expected for the square GKP code. \\
+Quantitatively, we show that when $\epsilon \ll 1$, the generalized Pauli operators $\X$ and $\Z$ decay at a rate $\Gamma^0_L=\frac{4}{\pi}\mathcal{A}\epsilon \eta \Gamma e^{-\frac{4}{ \mathcal{A}\epsilon \eta}}$, while $\Y$ decays twice faster, as expected for the square GKP code.
+These residual logical errors induced by the engineered modular dissipation itself vanish when $\epsilon \rightarrow 0$.
+However, the confinement rate $\Gamma_c$ onto the code manifold---loosely understood as the rate at which stochastic shifts from additional noise channels are corrected---also vanishes in this limit.
+Therefore, when correcting against intrinsic noise of the target oscillator, the value of $\epsilon$ should be optimized to balance errors induced by the modular dissipation itself with those resulting from excursions outside the code manifold induced by intrinsic noise.
+We quantitatively analyze this trade-off in the next section.\\